mit-oidc-client/mit-oidc-client/README.md

 Unofficial client template for MIT OpenID Connect (OIDC) service

+Live example (UPCOMING) can be found at: <https://wwww.unofficial-oidc-client.xvm.mit.edu>

 ## Goal

 We want to provide an easy-to-use template for MIT students looking to develop secure web services that supports MIT Touchstone authentication.